 A stroke occurs when the blood supply to part of your brain is interrupted or reduced, preventing brain tissue from getting oxygen and nutrients.
-Brain cells begin to die in minutes.
+As a result, brain cells begin to die in minutes.
 A stroke is a medical emergency, and prompt treatment is crucial.
 Early action can reduce brain damage and other complications.
-The good news is that many fewer Americans die of stroke now than in the past.
+The good news is that fewer Americans now die of strokes than in the past.
 Effective treatments can also help prevent disability from stroke.

 How does a stroke occur?

 There are three types of stroke.

 - Transient ischemic attack (TIA) A transient ischemic attack, often called a TIA or ministroke, occurs when blood flow to the brain is blocked temporarily.
-Symptoms, similar to those of a full stroke, are typically temporary and disappear after a few minutes or hours.
+Like a full stroke, symptoms are temporary and disappear after a few minutes or hours.

 - Hemorrhagic (heh-more-raj-ik) strokes occur when a blood vessel in the brain breaks or ruptures.
 The result is blood seeping into the brain tissue, causing damage to brain cells.
 The most common causes of hemorrhagic stroke are high blood pressure and brain aneurysms.
 An aneurysm is a weakness or thinness in the blood vessel wall.

 What to expect after a stroke

 First of all, a stroke is a debilitating condition.
 And a common occurrence among individuals aged 65 years and above.
 In other words, many forms of disabilities occur after an attack or a stroke.
 For these reasons, these disabilities are often severe and require acute inpatient treatment.
-Another key point is that your loved ones will also require care at home after discharge from the hospital.
+Another critical point is that your loved ones will also need care at home after discharge from the hospital.

 Disabilities that interfere with the activity levels:

 - Weakness – Also known as hemiparesis.
-In fact, It only affects one side of the body.
-To put it another way, it is a sensation that is described as a feeling of numbness and or pain, which can cause great discomfort.
+It only affects one side of the body.
+To put it another way, it is a sensation described as numbness and pain, which can cause significant discomfort.